ZFITTER 1985-2013: ZFITTER 2013

 \item

-Gfitter/GSM (August 2011 till August 2012) relies on a proprietary implementation of Standard Model corrections which were based on a parameterization tracing back to Cho et al. (1999) \cite{Cho:1999km}, which in turn is based on an electroweak one-loop calculation published in 1994 \cite{Hagiwara:1994pw}.
+Gfitter/GSM (August 2011 till August 2012) is unpublished.
+According to the authors, the program relies on a proprietary implementation of Standard Model corrections which are based on a parameterization tracing back to Cho et al. (1999) \cite{Cho:1999km}, which in turn is based on an electroweak one-loop calculation published in 1994 \cite{Hagiwara:1994pw}.
 There have been made improvements later, and in a recent article by Cho et al. (2011) \cite{Cho:2011rk} the authors confirm the reliability of their parametrization by comparing them with ZFITTER v.6.42 predictions.
-These parameterizations are used in Gfitter furtheron, and overlayed with the most recent higher-order corrections mentioned.
+These parameterizations are used in Gfitter further on, and overlaid with the most recent higher-order corrections mentioned.

 \item

 Gfitter\_1.0 has been released publicly in September 2012.
 The Standard Model library Gfitter\_1.0/gew relies presumably on the same parameterizations as Gfitter/GSM (2011). \end{itemize}

 The different versions of Gfitter rely in one way or the other on ZFITTER v.6.42.
 We further remark that without studying the numerical reliability of Gfitter, to four or five significant digits, the scientific value of the inclusion of NNLO weak and $\alpha_s^4$ QCD corrections in Gfitter remains questionable.
 According to our standards, Gfitter simulates Standard Model predictions with unknown precision.
 It is a nice tool for the production of figures for the illustration of Standard Model physics.
 Possibly it is useful for studies beyond the Standard Model.